 It is true, as you say, that Pride is traditionally thought to be the sin of the Garden.
 That doesn’t mean that Lust wasn’t part of it as well.
 But please note that I was very careful in my last letter to avoid suggesting that Adam and Eve’s sin was some form of sexual consummation.
 Rather, I focused on how their sin elevated an appetite above their obedience to God.
 It was carnal, therefore, in the sense that it was rooted in the body, in that it was a sin of the flesh.
 Claiming that their sin was a sin of Lust does not eliminate Pride, but perhaps merely augments it.
-(And for what it’s worth, I still believe Pride was central in that moment, but we’ll have to discuss that another week.)
+(And for what it’s worth, I still believe Pride was central in that moment, but we’ll have to discuss that another time.)
 What this does illuminate for us clearly—and what you note as well—is that there seems to be a blurring between these sins as we’ve dealt with them so far.
 As far as I’m concerned, this blurring is to be expected, if only because (as Jeremiah says) the heart is deceitful above all else.
 Its deceit is surely manifested in the manifold ugliness of our invention for sin, and in the festering motives which sit rooted in the heart.
 It is the heart that is sinful, and the Seven Deadly Sins are useful inasmuch as they can bring me into fresh insight about my own, corrupted heart.
 In that sense, Gluttony or Lust or Pride aren’t the problem—they are symptoms.
 The problem is deeper—it is sin itself, rebellion against God—and all our acts of meditation and personal reflection upon sin are ineffective if they don’t target the real problem.

 When you think about it, it seems that a great deal of Christian spirituality is geared toward addressing symptoms.
 We’re a very ad hoc people—always addressing the problem of the present moment.
 Part of the reason for this, surely, is that we’ve become so bad at simply listening.
 We hold one-way conversations with God.
 We abhor silence.
 We privilege activism over reflection, tangible service over prayerful contemplation.
 If you set aside time for silent reflection, however, it won’t take long for God to begin to show you your deep need for Him, and to do this by bringing to your awareness your misdeeds and failures.
 At least that’s what He does for me!